Infinite Volume and Infinite Injectivity Radius: Stiffness of discrete stationary random subgroups for higher rank groups

 \begin{rem} The assumption that for every rank one factor the intersection is trivial can be replaced by the assumption that the intersection is not Zariski dense in that factor almost surely.
 This applies also to Theorem \ref{thm:S-SZ} below. \end{rem}

 We remark that the higher rank assumption in Theorem \ref{thm:stiffness} is necessary.
-The following construction demonstrates how to produce a stationary non-invariant measure on the space of discrete subgroups:\footnote{Nevo and Zimmer constructed stationary actions of rank one groups on compact spaces which admit no invariant probability measure \cite[Theorem B]{NZ99}.
+The following construction demonstrates how to produce a stationary non-invariant measure on the space of discrete subgroups for certain rank one simple groups:\footnote{Nevo and Zimmer constructed stationary actions of rank one groups on compact spaces which admit no invariant probability measure \cite[Theorem B]{NZ99}.
 However in their construction, the pushforward of every stationary measure to the space of discrete subgroups via the stabilizer map collapses to an invariant measure on $\sub_d(G)$.}